Enisbkd/seven-rooms-to-hub-application/README.md

 ./gradlew -Pprod -Pwar clean bootWar
 ```

-### JHipster Control Center
+### Project Control Center

-JHipster Control Center can help you manage and control your application(s).
+Project Control Center can help you manage and control your application(s).
 You can start a local control center server (accessible on http://localhost:7419) with:

 ```
-docker compose -f src/main/docker/jhipster-control-center.yml up
+docker compose -f src/main/docker/springApp-control-center.yml up
 ```

 ## Testing